 Do you have the right to just ignore debt collectors?

 You should never ignore Bowden McKenzie, regardless of your situation.
 It will make your life much easier if you just speak to them, and come to an arrangement to pay back the debt.

 Will Bowden McKenzie take you to court?

-They may be able to take you to court, and this would end with you receiving a CCJ, which affects your credit rating.
+They may be able to start court action against you, and this would end with you receiving a CCJ, which affects your credit rating.
 You can avoid this action by speaking to them.

 Will you end up in jail because of your debt?

 You cannot be sent to jail on account of your debt.

 They will not issue a warrant.
 The most they will be permitted to do is request a CCJ, and this may result in bailiffs turning up at your property.

 Bowden McKenzie may get a CCJ which could end up with bailiffs at your door, depending on whether you will be able to arrange to pay it back.
 However, you would usually receive a number of warnings before this would occur.